How to run a successful maths club.

 Pupils can use facts from this book, together with other clues, to design puzzles or posters such as ‘Guess my Number’ where pupils have to work out the hidden number.

 In the busy world of teaching, it's difficult to find time to plan extra-curricular clubs.
 However, to make the most of the sessions, it is best to decide at the start of term what you will cover each week rather than suddenly panicking at the start of lunchtime when you remember that you are running maths club that day.
-The ideas above can help you get started and you will soon discover what works best for you and your pupils different age groups.
+The ideas above can help you get started and you will soon discover what works best for you and your pupils as well as different age groups.

 Above all, if you enjoy maths club, pupils will feed off this enthusiasm and keep coming back while telling their friends they should also join.
 You may quickly need to find a larger venue to hold the club!